ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/docs/02-create-azure-vm-cli.md

 ---

 ### Step 2 — Create and Run the Script

+The following script automates the end-to-end deployment of a Windows Server 2022 VM,
+including creation of the resource group, virtual network, network security group, public IP, and VM instance.

+> [!WARNING]
+> The script opens port **3389 (RDP)** to your public IP for administrative access.
+> For production environments, restrict access through a VPN or Azure Bastion.

 Create a new file named **`create-azure-vm-cli.sh`** and paste the following code:

 ```bash